OWASP/owasp.github.io/pages/about.md

 <a href="/corporate" target="_blank" rel="noopener"><button class="cta-button grey">Meet our Board & Staff</button></a>

+## Core Values
+- **Open**: Everything at OWASP is radically transparent from our finances to our code.
+- **Innovative**: We encourage and support innovation and experiments for solutions to software security challenges.
+- **Global**: Anyone around the world is encouraged to participate in the OWASP community.
+- **Integrity**: Our community is respectful, supportive, truthful, and vendor neutral

 ## Contacting OWASP
 Most questions you might have about the OWASP Foundation can be found by searching this website.
 If you need to contact us directly with a request we use a ticketing system which can be accessed [here](https://owasporg.atlassian.net/servicedesk/customer/portal/7/create/72).
 Several other common contact points include: